SrTufaniuk/SrTufaniuk/README.md

 ### Hi there 👋

-I'm Marcos Tufaniuk Tavares, a software developer passionate about programming.
+I'm Marcos Tufaniuk Tavares, a Fullstack Developer passionate about programming.

-In this repository you will find:

-Open source projects I developed
-Articles about web development
 I aim to:

 Share my knowledge and experience with the developer community